Our Community

 We are an inclusive community and follow the principle of “come, just as you are”; we welcome all people - regardless of nationality, race, sexuality, gender or disability - you will always find a warm welcome and a safe space with our community.

-Our ministry follows the concept of ‘hijiri’ (travelling monk or nun), but as we’re primarily an online community this is more like a digital wandering rather than a physical one.
+Our ministry follows the concept of ‘hijiri’ (travelling monk or nun), but as we’re primarily an online community this is more like a digital wanderer rather than a physical one.
 We don’t have any permanent centres or temples, as our home is the nembutsu / nienfo (our primary practice).
-Therefore, wherever we practise the nembutsu / nienfo - by ourselves or with others – then that place is a temple or a centre at that time.
+Therefore, wherever we practise the nembutsu / nienfo - by ourselves or with others – that place is a temple or a centre at that time.